-- All components of the EAL 6 package including the class ASE as defined in the CC (see also part C of this report) - The components ALC FLR.1 augmented for this TOE evaluation.
+- All components of the EAL 6 package including the class ASE as defined in the CC (see also part C of this report) - The components ALC_FLR.1 augmented for this TOE evaluation.

-As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0891-V2-2016, re-use of specific evaluation tasks was possible.
-The focus of this re-evaluation was on introduction of a new asymmetric crypto library (ACL) as well as the MAE (mutual authentication extension) of the Flash Loader.
+As the evaluation work performed for this certification procedure was carried out as a reevaluation based on the certificate BSI-DSZ-CC-0891-V3-2018, re-use of specific evaluation tasks was possible.
+The focus of this re-evaluation was on penetration test updates.
+As a result, guidance documentation has been updated ([12], [19], [20]).